 Or you can simply close your eyes, and feel into this quiet moment that you are being given.
-I will often add in the kundalini mantra “sat nam” and repeat it over and over in my mind (this is also how I fall asleep and practice yoga).
+I’ll often add in the kundalini mantra “sat nam” and repeat it over and over in my mind (this is also how I fall asleep and practice yoga).
 Sat nam means “the truth is within” or “I know the truth”.
-It helps to remind myself that I always have the answers, and that I have the power to continue on this journey no matter how difficult it may be.
+It helps to remind me that I always have the answers, and that I have the power to continue on this journey no matter how difficult it may be.

 Another mantra or affirmation may work for you.
 Some of my favorites are “I approve of myself” or “I am powerful”.

 The opportunities are endless if you really hope to evolve and change your mindset, and with it – your life.
 You just need to get creative and really utilize the time that you DO have instead of focusing on not having as much as you may like.